red gorges with a valley running through

 The town of Exmouth has a variety of shops including local boutiques and souvenir shops.
 You can download a copy of the Exmouth Town map here.

-Children will love playing in this Exmouth water playground, conveniently located in Federation Park in the town centre.
+Children will love this Exmouth water playground in Federation Park in town.
 It’s completely fenced off to provide parents with added security.

-The playground incorporates fibreglass turtles, dolphins, and a humpback whale in its centre.
-A cave, constructed from 140 tonnes of concrete, is sculpted to replicate Cape Range and features mist sprays and cascading water over non-slip steps.
+The playground has fiberglass turtles, dolphins, and a humpback whale in the middle.
+A cave made from 140 tonnes of concrete is designed to look like Cape Range.
+The cave has mist sprays and water flowing over non-slip steps.

-Kids enjoy the randomly sequenced water sprays and a pirate boat with water guns.
+Kids will enjoy the sequenced water sprays and a pirate boat with water guns.

 A permanent, cyclone rated shade structure provides protection year-round.